-The County Wildife Sites are highly unlikely to be affected.
+The County Wildlife Sites in the surrounds are highly unlikely to be affected.

-On site there will be loss of low value habitat (grassland, plantation and fragmented hedgerow); this will result in a temporary negative impact of negligible significance.
+On site there will be small scale loss or likely loss of low value habitat (grassland and fragmented hedgerow); this will result in a temporary negative impact of negligible significance.

-Although mitigation for this loss is not considered essential, future opportunities for wildlife can be achieved through enhancements, see below.
-It is recommended that the mature Oak in the west hedge is retained, and its root protection zone protected during works.
+Although mitigation is not considered essential, future opportunities for wildlife can be achieved through enhancements, see below.